 - Strawman Political: The UN is portrayed as an evil empire in being, infiltrated to the bone with various New Age cultists ... who don't themselves exactly come across as sympathetic.

-- Twenty Minutes into the Future: Most of the series is this (with background set in the past and semi-present).
-The script was originally written in the 1980s, which shows in some sections.
+- 20 Minutes into the Future: Most of the series is this (with background set in the past and semi-present).

 - Wandering Jew: The mysterious leader of the Koum Damah Patar, Yokhanan Bar-Zebadee, also known as the disciple John.